 Privacy maximization is the top priority that draws crypto-based businesses to go offshore.
 It appears to be common that if the bitcoin and its owners are more separate, there will be stronger layers of protection for this kind of digital assets.
 For this reason, keeping bitcoin and other cryptocurrencies in association with an international business company seems to bring best of both worlds.

-Other offshore management vehicles that are also widely preferred include forming a foreign trust or limited liability company or a trust for offshore asset protection.
+Other offshore management vehicles that are also widely preferred include forming a limited liability company or a trust for offshore asset protection.